extrawest/langchain_rag_astradb/README.md

 ## PROJECT INFO
 - **Langchain RAG with PDF**
-- Streamlit for interactive app and slick UI
 - **Chatbot with RAG capabilities.
 Works with OpenAI and Cassandra Vector Store**

 ## Features